ForwardStory/forwardstory.github.io/_pages/home.md

 <h2>About Me</h2>
 <p>I’m a communications strategist with a proven record of helping organizations clarify complex ideas and connect with the people they serve.<br>

 My background spans government, global health, public service, mission-driven work, and small business needs — including projects with CDC, USAID, Deloitte, Peace Corps, University of Washington, and Johns Hopkins.
-I’ve worked across six countries and three continents, always focused on making communication more effective, accessible, and meaningful.
+I’ve worked across six countries and three continents, always focused on making communication more effective, accessible, and meaningful.<br>

 I’ve helped teams define their core messages, write for multiple audiences, and manage the content needed for newsletters, websites, and campaigns.
-I’ve also led training sessions and supported teams as they adapt to organizational needs or new tools — like AI — to improve their workflows and outcomes.
+I’ve also led training sessions and supported teams as they adapt to organizational needs or new tools — like AI — to improve their workflows and outcomes.<br>

 I don’t overpromise.
-I help you figure out what’s essential, what’s working, and what needs to change — then I help you do something about it.
+I help you figure out what’s essential, what’s working, and what needs to change — then I help you do something about it.<br>

 📍 Wherever there is wife! | 📬 [forwardstory@gmail.com](mailto:forwardstory@gmail.com)</p>
 </section>